junior-bortolanza/junior-bortolanza/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 👋 Hello Devs!
 Welcome to my Github profile.
-## My name is Gelson and my nickname is Junior!

 ## Introduction
  I am a passionate software developer currently studying Systems Analysis and Development.
 I am in the process of a career transition, driven by my long-standing love for technology.
 With a background in business management and experience as a key user in my previous profession, I bring a unique perspective to the tech world.
 I am highly motivated to build a new chapter as a developer and excited about the journey ahead.
 Let´s go ahead!!! :smiley: